Elden Ring Dex Build: Weapons, Armor, & Talisman

 Guard Stats:

 This weapon has an incredibly fast moveset that allows you to inflict multiple blows on an enemy within a relatively short amount of time.
-It’s also excellent at crowd control, allowing you to hit multiple enemies at the same time, especially when you’re Two-Handing it.
+It’s also excellent at crowd control, allowing you to hit multiple enemies at the same time, especially when you’re Two-handed.

 Hand of Malenia